prachi-sahu-codes/ecomm/README.md

 # FURN
-FURN A minimal E-commerce Furniture App built on top of ReactJS.
+FURN, a minimal E-commerce Furniture App built on top of ReactJS.
 Your one-stop destination for furniture shopping with an emphasis on exceptional content.
 We prioritize simplicity and functionality in our design, providing you with a seamless and enjoyable journey from start to checkout.

 Discover a wide range of high-quality furniture pieces that will transform your living spaces into stunning havens.
 With user-friendly navigation, secure payment options, and personalized wishlist features, FURN makes it effortless to find and purchase the perfect pieces for your home.